ic3sec/LoveIt-Lite/exampleSite/content/posts/theme-documentation-basics/index.en.md

 Hugo **extended** version is necessary for the style customization.
 {{< /admonition >}}

-**LoveIt** theme has been built to be as configurable as possible by defining custom `.scss` style files.
+**LoveIt-Lite** theme has been built to be as configurable as possible by defining custom `.scss` style files.

 The directory including the custom `.scss` style files is `assets/css` relative to **your project root directory**.

-In `assets/css/_override.scss`, you can override the variables in `themes/LoveIt/assets/css/_variables.scss` to customize the style.
+In `assets/css/_override.scss`, you can override the variables in `themes/LoveIt-Lite/assets/css/_variables.scss` to customize the style.

 Here is a example: